Exploratory Projection to Latent Structure Models for use in Transcriptomic Analysis: Results

-In Figure~\ref{fig:gene-trans-exploration} we study the gene associations calculated directly from the \ac{OPLS} feature weights.
-The feature associations can be calculated from the angle between two transcripts, $\beta$, on the transcript \ac{OPLS} weight plane.
-All pairs of $\cos(\beta)$ make up an association map for the \ac{OPLS} model.
+In Figure~\ref{fig:gene-trans-exploration} we study the gene associations calculated directly from the \ac{EPLS} feature weights.
+The feature associations can be calculated from the angle between two transcripts, $\beta$, on the transcript \ac{EPLS} weight plane.
+All pairs of $\cos(\beta)$ make up an association map for the \ac{EPLS} model.
 The values range from $+1$, for fully aligned, through $0$, for orthogonal, to $-1$ for antialigned.
-The \ac{OPLS} solution constructs a model surface that maximizes the variance between the $\mat{Y}$ axes.
+The \ac{EPLS} solution constructs a model surface that maximizes the variance between the $\mat{Y}$ axes.
 This is the reason why the association map represents an over accentuated correlation map of the genes depicted.

 By selecting a smaller subset of transcripts, here with $q < 0.16$ values, and calculating the association map we see that the significant transcripts are roughly divided into two anti-associated clusters.
 Under the assumption that our coding genes produce proteins, we may utilize \texttt{string-db}~\cite{szklarczyk_string_2019} to analyse them.
 We find that they enrich for immune system activity in the specific and tertiary granule lumens.
 The largest cluster enriches for antifungal humoral response and innate immune response in mucosa while the second cluster enriches for publications on long non-coding \ac{RNA} activity.
 In the second cluster, the gene with the highest intersection among such publications is the \gene{PSMD5} transcript.
 The protein of this gene has also been reported for proteomic quantification of differentially expressed genes between \texttt{MS} and \texttt{Healthy} patients~\cite{berge_quantitative_2019}.